St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/README.md

 9. After the installation is complete, go to Modlist Installation Location and run ModOrganizer.exe.
 Click Run button on the top right part of the MO2 window.
 You should always launch FROST from MO2.
 10. Done.
 You don't need to do anything else, the game should launch properly.

-If you have questions about the installation process or encounter errors, ask about them at [Wabbajack Discord](https://discord.com/invite/wabbajack).

 ## Modification
 If you want to modify the list, follow [Load Order section](https://redawt.github.io/f4-frost-guide/normallo.html) from Below Zero guide.
 Otherwise you may encounter nasty bugs that will ruin your game.

+## Support and questions
+Join [FROST Official Discord](https://discord.com/invite/BaKsm7Fn4A) if you have question about the game or just want to discuss it with others.
+If you have questions about the installation process or encounter errors related to installation, you can DM @august to ask them.
+If you have questions about the game process and errors related to it, use support-and-bugs channel.

 ## Credits
 [naugrim04](https://www.nexusmods.com/fallout4/users/6324000) - for creating FROST.